 Yes!
 If you want to see a different sort of scenery from the rest of Malaysia:

-Cameron Highlands is unique for its cooler daily temperatures, mossy forests, strawberries!
-And more!
+Cameron Highlands is unique for its cooler daily temperatures, mossy forests, tea plantations, and strawberries!

 Table of Contents: